Cincinnati Kidnapping Defense Lawyer

 Are you facing kidnapping charges in Cincinnati?
 While you may feel hopeless with your freedom on the line, there is hope.
 Legal counsel from an experienced Cincinnati kidnapping defense lawyer is the first step.
 The sooner you begin exploring your defense options and gathering evidence, the better your chances.

-Suhre & Associates, LLC has over 100 years of combined experience representing Cincinnati residents facing serious criminal charges.
+Suhre & Associates DUI and Criminal Defense Lawyers has over 100 years of combined experience representing Cincinnati residents facing serious criminal charges.
 We have insight into the tactics that law enforcement and prosecutors use and put it to work to build your defense.
 Contact our law firm today to schedule your consultation to get started on your defense.